earth-system-radiation/rte-rrtmgp/doc/jekyll_site/reference/index.md

 # Reference/Technical documentation

-RTE aspires to follow a set of coding conventions:
+RTE and RRTMGP aspire to follow a set of coding conventions:

 - Module names start with `mo_`, class/type names with `ty_`.
 - Real variables are defined with working precision `wp`; logical variables with `wl`.